Save on Pinterest

 How do you change an under-sink water filter?

-Alex Rennie is a freelance writer who specializes in the home improvement, DIY, and appliance space.
-Having spent more than five years as a residential and commercial carpenter in NYC–specializing in custom furniture construction and installation–Alex uses his hands-on experience and expert insight to craft product reviews, buying guides, and how-to articles.
-He has previously written for CNN Underscored, Business Insider, and Popular Mechanics, in addition to Family Handyman.
-He currently lives in Los Angeles, CA, where he spends his free time hiking and relaxing on the beach with his wife and their two dogs, Louie and Iggy.
+I’m a freelance writer who specializes in the home improvement, DIY and appliance space.
+Having spent more than five years as a residential and commercial carpenter in NYC–specializing in custom furniture construction and installation–I use my hands-on experience and expert insight to craft product reviews, buying guides and how-to articles.
+I’ve previously written for CNN Underscored, Business Insider and Popular Mechanics, in addition to Family Handyman.